nating/interactive-shape-server/assignment-1/README.md

 * To parse the shape input, just have the compiler derive a "Read" instance for the necessary types and use that.
 * Suitably document it by writing it as a literate Haskell program.
 * It's OK to make any changes that you feel you need to the EDSL so long as you motivate them clearly in the documentation.
+* Justify all changes to the initial code that you make
+* Only modify Shape.hs.
+You probably don’t need to edit any other file.
+You only need the shape language.